richmedina/vot-dev/README.md

 ### Python script usage

 The following code blocks exemplify how to use the VOT-CP program, under different conditions, in your Python script.
+Make sure your script is located in the same directory where you saved the VOT-CP program.

 \
 **1. Single-pair processing with all default settings:**
 ```
-import votcp
+import calculateVOT

 calculateVOT("S01_map-task.wav", "S01_map-task.TextGrid")
 ```